Amazon quietly shutters product ads that drove traffic to outside sites

 A recent survey released by Amazon and Pymnts.com found that 64 percent of respondents said they begin searching for a product on a marketplace, followed by their favourite websites, search engines and social media.

-Google Inc (GOOGL.O), which announced this week it will morph into a new holding company called Alphabet Inc, has acknowledged the dominance of Amazon, with executive chairman Eric Schmidt calling the online retailer its biggest competitor in searches.
+Google Inc, which announced this week it will morph into a new holding company called Alphabet Inc, has acknowledged the dominance of Amazon, with executive chairman Eric Schmidt calling the online retailer its biggest competitor in searches.

 Shoppers can discover, compare and purchase products directly from retailers by clicking on Google's ads.
 Facebook also launched targeted products ads in February.